 Oklahoma has relatively low gas taxes.
 The motor fuel tax is a selective sales tax that tries to match payment for a service –transportation–with the benefit of the service.
-Only four states tax motor fuel at a lower rate than Oklahoma’s 17 cents per gallon.
-The Oklahoma tax on gasoline is eight cents per gallon below the national average reported by the Federation of Tax Administrators.
-This tax provides 3 percent of all tax revenue in the state.
-The tax is among the slowest-growing in Oklahoma, increasing just 1.3 percent per year.
+Only four states tax motor fuel at a lower rate than Oklahoma’s 19 cents per gallon.
+The Oklahoma tax on gasoline is 16 cents per gallon below the national average reported by the American Petroleum Institute.
+This tax provided three percent of all tax Money received by a government entity.... in the state in 2016.
+The tax is among the slowest-growing in Oklahoma, increasing just one percent per year.

 Advantages of this tax include:

-- Tax revenue falls when gas prices are increasing because people use less fuel; and
+- tax revenue falls when gas prices are increasing because people use less fuel;

-- The tax has not proven adequate to fund the maintenance of safe roads and bridges.
+- the tax has not proven adequate to A self-balancing accounting structure with revenues, expenditures, assets and liabilities used to track monies flowing... the maintenance of safe roads and bridges.

 This tax is collected by wholesale fuel vendors and paid to the Oklahoma Tax Commission.
 The tax then is included in the price paid at the pump.
-Nearly two-thirds of the amount collected goes to the state transportation fund for appropriation to the Oklahoma Department of Transportation.
+Nearly two-thirds of the amount collected goes to the state transportation fund for The legal action by the Legislature to authorize spending by specific agencies for specific purposes... to the Oklahoma Department of Transportation.
 About one-third goes to local governments for roads and bridges.
 Small amounts are restricted for other forms of transportation.
-Most of the one-cent motor fuel assessment fee is allocated to the Petroleum Storage Tank Indemnity Fund.
-None goes to the state’s General Revenue Fund.
-Unlike many states, local governments may not levy their own gas tax.
+None goes to the state’s (or General Fund) The principal funding source for most government operations.
+Any revenue not restricted....
+Unlike many states, Oklahoma local governments may not levy their own gas tax.